manqingzhou/manqingzhou.github.io/_posts/2020-01-22-bell-video-interview.md

 **What is my proudest achievement**

 There are many moments i was pretty proud of myself.
 I am gonna talk about the most recent one.
 Last winter, I was doing a course, bioinformatics, it was beyond my knowledge.
 I did not have a deep bio background, so i needed to read extra papers to understand the terms in the slides.
 Also, when it comes to the final project, my team mate was busy with another course, so i gotta do what i gotta do.
 I need to finish all the code part.
 Even we had some instructions from the prof. It was still pretty challenges.
 OFFICE+EXTRA STUDYING HOURS.
 I DID A PERFECT PRESENTATION AND I GOT A+.
 Oh, did i mention that i also teach my fellows about it. haha

+**Why did u choose you major or which is your fav program**

+I always wanna do something I am intersted.
+But at that time, i am not sure i am gonna like it or not.
+I know i gonna make a good money for sure.
+But as I spend more time on my major, i realize i can make huge contributions as doctor do.
+They can save life but we can make people live better.
+Think about telsa, self-driving system.
+Imagine how much traffic we can avoid in the future.

+My fav program would be the network team, i had experience as a network engineer, i quite enjoy the internship and what i did.
+I check the job description online, it shows that we can learn new technology and work with fantastic teams.